 Erik Jan

-Erik Jan Marinissen is Scientific Director at imec in Leuven, Belgium, where he is responsible…
+Erik Jan Marinissen is scientific director at imec in Leuven, Belgium, and a visiting researcher…

 View Erik Jan's posts